SEO for Artists

 seo for artists keywords

 As you can see, the Volume is low, but the two Difficulties are also very low.
-If I write about this subject, my article has a good chance to appear on Search Engines, especially because this is my passion and my field.
+If I write about this subject, my article has an excellent chance to appear on Search Engines, mainly because this is my passion and my field.

 Small SEO tip: